JonathanQuang/ECE4180-Space-Invaders-Clone-Expanded-with-Multiplayer/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+#Space Invaders Clone

+#Overview
+Our project is a clone of the classic arcade game, Space Invaders, but with some additional features over other mbed clones.
+The basic features we have are a joystick that moves the player's ship, a button to fire bullets from the ship, and a LCD screen to display the game.
+However, our clone boasts some additional feature over other mbed clones.
+Namely we have added some basic sound effects played via a speaker with an amp and a second player that can connect to the game over a blue tooth module

+#Hardware
+- mbed LPC1768
+- Speaker
+- Audio Amplifier
+- uLCD-4DGL
+- SD Card Reader
+-

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for